 - You have to be unemotional about your site design.
 Whether you’re digging through the code or your SEO is telling you about it, you have to be willing to cull things you may really like.
 Usually, the “extras” are causing the site to slow down.

 - You have to be willing to change programs.
 Program XYZ may be your favorite forum program, but recent server updates have made Program XYZ load extremely slowly.
 It’s time to make a change.

 - Always make sure your images are optimized for the web.
 This doesn’t necessarily mean all should be PNGs (many think PNG means optimized).
 It means all should be optimized to the smallest file size.
 If a .jpeg has the smallest file size and faster load time, use a .jpeg.

 Will Your Site Win the Race?

 What do your reports say about your site?
 Does it drag behind the rest?
 If everything is great, should you continue using website performance monitoring as part of your SEO process?

 Well, just as SEO is a continual process, monitoring your website should also be continual.
 Even if you don’t change anything on your site, things could begin to slow because of things like server or browser updates.
+Google Lighthouse provides SEO scores on how well a website is performing.
+To read about how Lighthouse Monitoring can be created, read this page.
 Remember – the more fancy stuff you have on your site (including images), the slower it can get.
 That’s just how websites work.